 Friends drop off.
-They get married, have kids.
+They get married and have kids.
 People move.
-We have to work to get new friends and maintain those relationships throughout our lives.
+We have to work to make new friends and maintain those relationships throughout our lives.
 But it’s not easy.
 We get new jobs where we have to meet & have good relationships with our new colleagues.

 Small Talk is Essential for Building Relationships

 Starting conversations occurs when you’re meeting new people but also when you’re in the conference room & the meeting hasn’t started yet.
 Transition times I call them.
 Just before the job interview starts.
 (Crickets)

 Before I started this piece I read every article I could find on the interweb about starting conversations.
 People are still recommending that you ask questions (NO!
 Don’t do it!) and talk about the weather (Not. joking.)